With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreA Renewed Mind Expressive Arts is a mental health facility in Toledo, OH, located at 5166 Monroe Street, Suite 300, 43623 zip code area.
 A Renewed Mind Expressive Arts provides outpatient treatment.
-A Renewed Mind Expressive Arts provides couples/family therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+A Renewed Mind Expressive Arts provides group therapy, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Additional services offered by A Renewed Mind Expressive Arts consist of case management.

 Learn MoreLutheran Social Services Administrative Office is a mental health center in Toledo, Ohio, located at 2149 Collingwood Boulevard, 43620 zip code.
 Lutheran Social Services Administrative Office provides outpatient treatment.
-Lutheran Social Services Administrative Office offers behavior modification, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Lutheran Social Services Administrative Office offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Lutheran Social Services Administrative Office also supports clients referred from the court/judicial system.
-More services available at Lutheran Social Services Administrative Office include court-ordered outpatient treatment, psychosocial rehabilitation services and education services.
+More services available at Lutheran Social Services Administrative Office include education services, court-ordered outpatient treatment and housing services.

 Learn MoreA Renewed Mind is a mental health clinic in Toledo, OH, located at 1832 Adams Street, 43604 zip code area.
 A Renewed Mind provides telemedicine/telehealth and outpatient treatment.
-A Renewed Mind offers individual psychotherapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and adults.
+A Renewed Mind offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
 A Renewed Mind also supports people with trauma.
 Additional services offered at A Renewed Mind include court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.